New Hampshire Mesothelioma & Asbestos Lawyer

 More than 375 New Hampshire residents were diagnosed with mesothelioma between 1999 and 2020, and the Granite State has a higher mesothelioma death rate than the national average.
 Hillsborough and Rockingham counties had the most deaths from asbestos-related illnesses in the state.

 If you were diagnosed with mesothelioma or a similar disease, the compassionate New Hampshire mesothelioma lawyers with The Lanier Law Firm can help you get justice from those responsible for your asbestos exposure.
-Contact us online today for a free case evaluation.

 Our award-winning team has achieved national recognition for excellent representation and significant results in asbestos exposure cases.
 We’re passionate about getting justice for mesothelioma victims and giving them the individual attention they deserve.

-We’ve secured billions of dollars in settlements and verdicts for our clients, including a $4.5 billion-plus win in a case concerning links between asbestos, baby powder, and ovarian cancer.
+We’ve secured billions of dollars in settlements and verdicts nationwide for our clients, including a $4.5 billion-plus win in a case concerning links between asbestos, baby powder, and ovarian cancer.

-Our notable mesothelioma case results include a $6,274,000 settlement for a New Hampshire resident who was exposed to asbestos while working as a boat repairman.
+Settlement for a New Hampshire resident who was exposed to asbestos while working as a boat repairman

 Client Testimonials